RealProtonOfficial/Rewards/user-frontend/README.md

   2 |      2 |       1 |         |         | 2025-05-30 22:44:26.053-06 | 2025-05-30 22:44:26.053-06
 ```

-Click on the Referred Affiliates link in the User Home screens to view the referred affiliate.
+Log in to the first account and click on the Referred Affiliates link in the User Home screens to view the new referred affiliate.

 http://localhost:3010/referred-affiliates